SotirisSotiriou/linear-problem-parser/README.md

-# Parser
+# LP Parser
-A simple parser for linear problems built in python
+Run.py file is to run the parser multiple times